CV-ish

 Principal Machine Learning Scientist / Engineer at Tableau / Salesforce.
 I started out on the Explain Data feature team then I was briefly on the Einstein Discovery team.
 Since the summer, I’ve been working on Tableau Pulse developing insights that are the heart of Tableau Pulse and architecting new GAI features.

-Bouldering more and more (regularly getting up to ~V3-V5; also finding harder and harder V2).
-Ran the Enchantments in-a-day (many hours); ran a semi-fast 10km (48:20).
+Bouldering loads; ran the Enchantments in-a-day (many hours); ran a semi-fast 10km (48:20).

-Home electricity monitoring enables smarter solar + battery usage: I devised control algorithms for various tariff structures.
-E.g. Solar panels produce peak power midday while most homes have peak consumption in the evenings; storing the excess in a battery for later, when tariffs are higher, offsets the cost and better utilizes the solar generation.
-For all tariffs, I compared against optimal in-hindsight control to quantify regret; mostly, optimal control is possible in most homes because the battery is generally small enough it’s always worth fully charging and saving for the evening.
-By the end of my three years I was leading an ML team of 4 and had run a decent half marathon (1:49:29).
+Home electricity monitoring enables smarter solar + battery usage: I devised control algorithms for various tariff structures and compared against optimal in-hindsight control to quantify regret.
+Optimal control is possible in most homes because the battery is generally small enough it’s always worth fully charging and saving for the evening.

 POSTDOC